deekayen/aidstoscoutmastership/manuscript/appendix.md

 On Saturday afternoon there will be practical work, and in the evening there will be practical work followed by a Camp-fire yarn.

 On Sunday morning there will be a flag-post parade and service.
 On Sunday afternoon there will be addresses on Saturday's work - treating rather of he moral aspect - followed by practical displays on those points on which Scoutmasters have asked questions the previous night.
-On Sunday night there will be an open discussion on Socuting.
+On Sunday night there will be an open discussion on Scouting.

 #### Addresses